Click to Download Cue Sheet

 Readers note: Epic Rides is pleased to introduce new trails for the 2016 Whiskey Off-Road.
-Complete details will be announced late February.

 Following is a detailed route description for the Whiskey Off-Road endurance mountain bike event.
 Epic Rides recommends starting the event with a full hydration pack, two water bottles and sufficient food to fuel your body.

 Parking - Downtown Prescott near Whiskey Row.
 Epic Rides recommends parking West of Whiskey Row off of Granite St. There is a very large parking garage there.
 Remember to remove bikes from roof prior to entering.

 South on Montezuma (Whiskey Row) to Goodwin.
 West on Goodwin up Summit Avenue.
 Right on Glenwood Avenue to Park Ave.
 Left on Park Ave. to Country Club.
 Right on Country Club to Highland.
 Left on Highland to Copper Basin Rd.
 Note, Country Club will get a little funky just stay with it.
 Right on Copper Basin Rd.

 Copper Basin will eventually get very steep.
 When the steep ends the pavement will also.
 Enter Forest Service on Copper Basin dirt rd.
 Approx. 30 min. on pavement and a few minutes on dirt portion of road.

 Turn right on Copper Basin and climb to the top of the road.
 At the 3-way intersection turn right on to road#373 (you are now on the same route as all other distances to the finish).
 Follow to Sierra Prieta overlook.
 After taking a gander, turn 180 degrees and start up the switchback single-track trail #366.
 Now, hold tight while we bring the rest of the group up to catch you...(skip to Prieta Overlook below to descend to the finish).